-The Manor staff has a strong collective knowledge about pupils' future schools in Oxfordshire and in adjoining counties and parents are encouraged to spend time visiting potential future schools for their children.
+The Manor staff have a strong collective knowledge about pupils' future schools in Oxfordshire and in adjoining counties and parents are encouraged to spend time visiting potential future schools for their children.
 As a stand-alone preparatory school (i.e. without the natural progression to a linked Senior School) it is of key importance to The Manor that we enable our pupils to move on to the school that best suits their character and abilities, so that they continue to thrive and make the most of their educational opportunities.
-Our assessment results are one of several elements we use to enable us to advise pupils and parents on the most suitable school for our girls and boys.
+Our assessment results are one of several elements we use to enable us to advise pupils and parents on the most suitable school for our children.

 Every year, many of our Year 6 pupils apply for and receive scholarships (in all areas - Academic, Sport, Art, Music and Drama) which is a strong testament to the way in which we nurture our pupils' talents across all curriculum areas.
-In 2018/19 no fewer than 21 scholarships and awards were achieved by our Year 6 leavers.